Trento, Italy's greenest city and its region Trentino Alto Adige are home to the country’s most important cluster in the

 The city of Trento is officially one of six Early Adopter Cities of the Build-in-Wood project.

 To this point, Trento signed the letter of commitment, participated in the Welcome Webinar and provided critical information on the current housing situation, the status of timber as a building material and challenges to be addressed.

-The first workshop is scheduled for autumn 2020.
+Trento's first workshop took place in autumn 2020.